Food and Drug Administration, HHS.

 - § 814.37—PMA Amendments and Resubmitted PMAs

-As part of the review process, FDA often requests PMA applicant to submit additional information regarding the device necessary for FDA to file the PMA or to complete its review and make a final decision.
+As part of the review process, FDA often requests PMA applicant to submit Start Printed Page 32479additional information regarding the device necessary for FDA to file the PMA or to complete its review and make a final decision.
 The PMA applicant may, also on their own initiative, submit additional information to FDA during the review process.
 These amendments contain information ranging from additional test results, re-analysis of the original data set to revised device labeling.
 Almost all PMAs received by the Agency have amendments submitted during the review process.
 FDA estimates that 6,012 burden hours are necessary to satisfy this requirement.

 - PMA Supplements in § 814.39(a)